History of Weather derivative in Timeline

 1999: CME introduces weather futures contracts

 In 1999, the Chicago Mercantile Exchange (CME) introduced the first exchange-traded weather futures contracts and corresponding options.
+The CME currently lists weather derivative contracts for various cities and also offers products tracking snowfall, rainfall, and hurricane activity.

-2014: Massive Rainfall online weather derivative exchange created
+2014: Online weather derivative exchange creation

-6/9/2008: Weather Derivatives becoming hot commodities
+6/9/2008: Weather Derivatives as hot commodities